 Best of all, green roofs are considered energy-efficient and naturally reduce the heat island effect.
 They also add oxygen back into the air, making them particularly important for large urban sprawls and areas that experience high traffic congestion.

 However, green roofs require good planning, expertise, and vision.
+Green roofs can be installed on traditional roofs such as a gable or hip roof, so that homeowners can take advantage of the many benefits they can offer.
+Learn more about what is a gable or hip roof.
 You may also have to spend more to maintain the roof, from providing it with regular water to getting rid of weeds to repelling any potential pests.

 Choosing the best roof material for hot climates comes with a lot of decisions.
 Consider the price upfront along with the potential price for roof maintenance, repairs, and replacement.
 Ultimately, spending a little more now can help you save on future repairs while reducing your utility costs.